-I don’t have to tell you that it’s already been linked with cancer, heart disease, and birth defects.
+I’m sure I don’t have to tell you that it’s already been linked to cancer, heart disease and birth defects.

 But the chemical’s latest dirty little secret may have the most devastating impact long-term.

-BPA is responsible for pushing girls into early puberty.
+BPA may be responsible for pushing girls into early puberty.

-The chemical is suspected to be one of the main players in a precipitous drop in the age our girls are starting puberty.
+The chemical is suspected to be one of the main players in the sudden and steep drop in the age our girls are starting puberty.
 The over two-year plummet since the 1960’s, has girls now hitting puberty in the fourth grade at about age 9.
-And this has experts in hormonal disorders and reproductive scientists…not to mention parents…quite concerned.
+And this has experts in hormonal disorders and reproductive scientists… not to mention parents… quite concerned.

 Experts say that when girls reach puberty so early they have a raised risk of breast cancer, heart disease, and even sexual abuse.

-BPA is what is known as an endocrine disruptor.
+BPA is what’s known as an endocrine disruptor.
 Endocrine disruptors are synthetic chemicals that our body perceives to be natural hormones.
 In this case BPA is mimicking estrogen helping to trigger the push-to-puberty we’re now seeing.

 Unfortunately, we’ve probably only begun to see the tip of the iceberg when it comes to the hormonal-havoc this chemical is capable of producing.
-And with detectable levels of BPA in 93% of urine samples tested, we surely will be seeing more of its effects.
+And with detectable levels of BPA in 93 percent of urine samples tested, we surely will be seeing more of its effects.